ggotora/gilinter-ruby-capstone/README.md

 # Gilinter - A Microverse Ruby Capstone Project
-> In this project, I was required to build my own linter that can make life easier for a developer
+> In this project, Ibuild my own linter that will make life easier for a developer

 > I decided to implement a JavaScript Linter that utilises JavaScript Best Practices as documented on w3schools website https://www.w3schools.com/js/js_best_practices.asp